WebFiori/docs/routing.md

 ## Types of Routes

-We have said that there are 4 different types of routes.
+As said before, there are 4 different types of routes.
 In general, the idea of creating route for each type will be the same.
-The only difference will be the location of the resource that the route will point to.
+The only difference will be the location of the resource that the route will point to in addition to [middleware](learn/middleware) group that the route will be assigned to.

 ### Page Route